 Recommendation R-121 retains the original definition of availability, but adds a statement about “nonavailability”.

-Non-availability is equivalent to “down time” but as proposed includes both scheduled and/or unscheduled interruptions (ie. preventative and corrective maintenance).
+Non-availability is equivalent to “down time” but as proposed includes both scheduled and/or unscheduled interruptions (i.e. preventative and corrective maintenance).
 The revised equation becomes: